esyede/rakit/packages/docs/data/job.md

 ## Choosing Driver

-By default, jobs will use the driver set in the configuration.
+Jobs use the driver from the configuration. `via()` picks another one for a single job:
-However, you can choose a different driver for a specific job using the `via()` method:

 ```php
 // Use file driver for this job